kristoffer-dyrkorn/software-renderer/tutorial/README.md

 <img src="images/6-floating-point-rotate-glitch.gif" width="75%">
 </p>

 But wait - there is something wrong here: Now and then there are white single-pixel gaps along the edge between the triangles.
 The fill rule is correct and we do use floating point numbers (with double precision, even).
 What is wrong?
-Read all about it in the next section!
+We will figure out that next.

 The [code for this section](6) and some [utility classes](lib) is also available.